jwtly10/litlua/README.md

 For now its a simply extracter of lua source code but future versions will include syntax checking, and other features to make it a more complete tool.

+> Check out [Examples](https://github.com/jwtly10/litlua/tree/64b8e4407167ddac72ccd8c92c97f5a331c24550/examples) for a small showcase of what LitLua is about.
+>
+> I've re-written some of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) in markdown and used LitLua to generate the lua files, you can see the same for an example wezterm config. *.lua is the transpiled file, *.md is the markdown source.

 ## Roadmap
 - [X] Basic Markdown to Lua conversion to SFO
 - [ ] Single file to multiple file output (master file, into multiple configuration .lua files)